 Setting Rules for Toddlers

 As any parent of a toddler can tell you, enforcing rules is hard.
 Not only is it inherently difficult, but every family enforces rules differently.
 How can a parent be sure they aren’t being too harsh or too lenient?
-This article provides a few age-appropriate rules you can work on with your toddler and ways to implement them.
+This article provides a few age-appropriate rules for toddlers and ways to implement them.

 Have you ever had to be the one in your workplace to enforce the rules?
 Whether it was telling Blake that his neon-green tracksuit wasn’t office-appropriate or telling Tiffany that she can’t microwave her shrimp in the breakroom, laying down the law is uncomfortable for most people.